-Our general approach to produce these rankings is to design a scoring function f(s, r, o) that assigns a score to each triple, depending on s, r, and o.
-The scoring function is designed in such a way that prototypical triples are assigned a higher score than aprototypical triples.
+Our general approach to produce these rankings is to design a scoring function f(s,r,o) that assigns a score to each triple, depending on s, r, and o.
+The scoring function is designed in such a way that prototypical triples are assigned a higher score than less prototypical triples.
 Sorting all triples by their respective scores produces the desired ranking.
-With a properly chosen function f(s, r, o), it is possible to extract relations between entities to populate a knowledge base.
-This is achieved by scoring candidate triples and insert or reject them based on their respective scores, e.g. if the score is above a certain threshold.
+With a properly chosen function f(s,r,o), it is possible to extract relations between entities to populate a knowledge base.
+This is achieved by scoring candidate triples and inserting or rejecting them based on their respective scores, e.g. if the score is above a certain threshold.

 In this work, we present different scoring functions and evaluate them in the context of building a knowledge base of common sense triples.
 All of our proposed approaches rely on distributional representations of entities (and words).
 We investigate different vector representations and scoring functions, all with different strengths and weaknesses.
-In the following, for the sake of making the article self-contained, we give a short introduction to distributional representations.
+In the following, for the sake of making the article self-contained, we give a short introduction to distributional representa-

-Word space models (or distributional space models, or word vector spaces) are abstract representations of the meaning of words, encoded as vectors in a highdimensional space.
+Word space models (or distributional space models, or word vector spaces) are abstract representations of the meaning of words, encoded as vectors in a high-dimensional space.
 Traditionally, a word vector space is constructed by counting cooccurrences of pairs of words in a text corpus, building a large square n-by-n matrix where n is the size of the vocabulary and the cell i, j contains the number of times the word i has been observed in cooccurrence with the word j.
-The i-th row in a cooccurrence matrix is a n-dimensional vector that acts as a distributional representation of the i-th word in the vocabulary.
-Words that appear in similar contexts often have similar representations in the vector space.
-This similarity is geometrically measurable with a similarity metric such as cosine similarity, defined as the cosine of the angle between two vectors:
+The i-th row in a cooccurrence matrix is an n-dimensional vector that acts as a distributional representation of the i-th word in the vocabulary.
+The similarity between two words is geometrically measurable with a metric such as the cosine similarity, defined as the cosine of the angle between two vectors:

-similarity $$(\vec{x}, \vec{y}){cos} = \frac{\vec{x} \cdot \vec{y}}{\parallel \vec{x} \parallel \parallel \vec{y} \parallel}$$
+$$similarity(\vec{x}, \vec{y}){cos} = \frac{\vec{x} \cdot \vec{y}}{\parallel \vec{x} \parallel \parallel \vec{y} \parallel}$$

 This is the key point to linking the vector representation to the idea of semantic relatedness, as the distributional hypothesis states that "words that occur in the same contexts tend to have similar meaning" [27].
 Several techniques can be applied to reduce the dimensionality of the cooccurrence matrix.
-Latent Semantic Analysis [35], for instance, uses Singular Value Decomposition to prune the less informative elements while preserving most of the topology of the vector space, and reducing the number of dimensions to 100-500.
+Latent Semantic Analysis [34], for instance, uses Singular Value Decomposition to prune the less informative elements while preserving most of the topology of the vector space, and reducing the number of dimensions to 100-500.

-Recently, neural network based models have received increasing attention in order to compute lowdimensional representation of a certain input space.
-To compute representation of words, so called word embeddings, several models rely on huge amounts of natural language texts from which a vector representation for each word is learned by a neural network.
-Their representations of the words are based on prediction as opposed to counting [2].
+Recently, neural network based models have received increasing attention for their ability to compute dense, low-dimensional representations of words.
+To compute such representation, called word embeddings, several models rely on huge amounts of natural language texts from which a vector representation for each word is learned by a neural network.
+Their representations of the words are therefore based on prediction as opposed to counting [2].

-Vector spaces created on word distributional representations have been successfully proven to encode word similarity and relatedness relations [55,57,15], and word embeddings have proven to be a useful feature in many natural language processing tasks [16,36, 19] in that they often encode semantically meaningful information of a word.
+Vector spaces created on word distributional representations have been successfully proven to encode word similarity and relatedness relations [54,56,15], and word embeddings have proven to be a useful feature in many natural language processing tasks [16,35, 19] in that they often encode semantically meaningful information of a word.